batroutman/LUMO-SLAM/README.md

 - After downloading this text file, it will need to be referenced in your config file (specified below).

 ## Running the System
+### Configuration Files
 The system currently parses 2 formats of video data: mp4 files and sequence data from the TUM RGB-D dataset (https://vision.in.tum.de/data/datasets/rgbd-dataset).
 Once you have a sequence downloaded, run the system with the `-config <config_file.json>` argument to specify input data.
-Config files take the form of the following*:
+Config files take the following form:

 ```json
 {